GreyBlog/greyblog.github.io/_posts/2025-10-04-Grey-District-Council-GDC-Richard-Osmaston.md

 Whichever way you plan to vote in this election either for change or the status quo, do make sure you vote.
 Our democracy depends on you having a say - and if that isn't enough incentive then remember the people you vote for will be setting your rates for the years to come

+(Information regarding Richard was obtained from https://policy.nz/2025/grey-district-council-mayoral/candidates information which we believe he submitted himself.
+Unfortunately Tania Gibson has not outlined her policy in this location so we will endeavour to write a blog/opinion on Tania Gibson in the near future if we can locate her policy ideas.
+This blog is an opinion only and not guidance as to how to vote)

 <video id="sampleMovie" preload="none" controls="controls"
                               poster="https://greyblog.github.io/assets/img/richard03.jpg"